MBA Accreditation: What is It?

 Types of Accreditation

 National accreditation refers to the recognition conferred by non-regionally specific accrediting agencies.
-The practice dates back to 1912, when a group of private career schools came together to create an accrediting agency.
 As with regional accreditation, national accreditation is regulated by the Department of Education.
 Today, national accreditation agencies typically focus on evaluating career, vocational, and trade schools.
 Specializing in career-oriented degrees, these institutions do not usually offer the kind of liberal arts education required by regionally accredited schools.

 Regionally-recognized agencies grant accreditation to geographically-local colleges and universities.
-According to the Department of Education, over 85 percent of U.S. colleges and universities hold regional accreditation.
 For accreditation purposes, there are six different geographical regions in the United States.
 The Southern Association of Colleges and Schools Commission on Colleges, for example, acts as a regional accrediting agency for the southern states, while the Higher Learning Commission covers central states from Arizona to West Virginia.

 What does regional accreditation mean?
 Regionally accredited institutions meet the most rigorous standards of academic excellence, and are seen as more prestigious than national accreditation.
 Credits and degrees earned at regionally accredited institutions are more likely to transfer, and to qualify for corporate tuition reimbursement programs.
 Some accredited online MBA programs, for example, will only admit students who hold a bachelor's degree from a regionally accredited institution.
 The top colleges and universities hold regional accreditation.